 Bursting onto the Chicago dining scene in 2017 with vegetarian and vegan options galore, Clever Rabbit is a surefire bet for those looking to partake in clean, simple dishes of good old fashioned greens.
 We’re talking beet, tomato, and lettuce salads straight from the garden (literally — many of the veggies are served raw).
 Throw in some heirloom eggplants and veggie-filled flatbreads and you’ve got a recipe for plant-eating bliss.

-Kitchen 17 alum Kevin Schuder created Wonderland Cafe, a spot offering coffee, tea, pastries, an assortment of gluten free pastries, soups, salads, and a fancy 5-course reservation-only dinner on Saturday and Sunday evenings.
-(Some of his creations include smoked seitan bacon, pot-baked cauliflower, and seared polenta cake to guests in the intimate space that was once Kitchen 17’s original digs.
-Plans for a rotating chef guest list and dinner pop-ups have us even more excited: who’s with us?
+Kitchen 17 alum Kevin Schuder created Fancy Plants Cafe, a spot offering coffee, tea, pastries, an assortment of gluten free pastries, soups, salads, and a fancy 5-course reservation-only dinner on Saturday and Sunday evenings.
+(Some of his creations include smoked seitan bacon, pot-baked cauliflower, and seared polenta cake.)
+Its all in the intimate space that was once Kitchen 17’s original digs.
+Keep a look out for a rotating chef guest list, dinner pop-ups, and occasional classes (like vegan cheese-making).
+Sign us up!

 Thai food is usually a safe bet for vegans, but Urban Vegan in Lakeview—along with its rebranded sister restaurant, Vegan Plate, in Lincoln Park— take things a step further by offering a wholly vegan Thai menu, complete with some of the best imitation meat you’ll find in Chicago.
 Plus, with its multiple locations and delivery options, you can enjoy cashew nut stir-fry and wonton noodle soup at any time!

 Locally grown?
 Check.
 Overflowing with healthy fruits and veggies?
 Check.
 Growing by leaps and bounds?
 Triple check.
 Paul Kahan (Blackbird, Avec, The Publican) has truly outdone himself with Left Coast, where you can stuff yourself to the gills with avocado toast, buckwheat fruit pancakes, and dressed-up grain bowls of brown rice and garnet yams.
 With locations in Lincoln Park, River North and The Loop, this is one veggie-friendly locale you’ll surely want to visit.